nextcloud/passman-webextension/ISSUE_TEMPLATE.md

 To make it possible for us to help you please fill out below information carefully.

+Read if you are reporting an bug / issue:
+Failure to follow this issue template will result in a direct close of the issue.
 -->
 ### Steps to reproduce
 1.